-- Maintain efficient traffic flow, acceptable levels of service, and minimize air pollution. - Minimize impacts on and traffic through residential neighborhoods. - Serve Downtown, Bayside, Amtrak train station, Ocean Gateway and other on-Peninsula transportation and economic development projects that are traffic generators and employment centers.
+- Maintain efficient traffic flow, acceptable levels of service, and minimize air pollution. - Change the City's Ordinance so that level of service (LOS) criteria are not neccesarily the driving force behind roadway im-provements. - Minimize impacts on and traffic through residential neighborhoods. - Serve Downtown, Bayside, Amtrak train station, Ocean Gateway and other on-Peninsula transportation and economic development projects that